 |Departure(s)||Per Person on Twin Sharing||Single Room Supplement|

-The optional entrance fees for the Pyramid chambers, the Sun/Solar Boat Museum, camel ride in Giza, Mummies Room at the Egyptian Museum, Tutankhamun & Ramses the 6th’s Tombs in the Valley of Kings, Nefertari’s Tomb in the Valley of the Queens, the Sound and Light show and Outdoor Museum at Karnak are to be paid locally.
+Optional visits to the Pyramid chambers, the Sun/Solar Boat Museum, camel ride in Giza, Mummies Room at the Egyptian Museum, Tutankhamun & Ramses the 6th’s Tombs in the Valley of Kings, Nefertari’s Tomb in the Valley of the Queens, the Sound and Light show and Outdoor Museum at Karnak are available.

-This tour operates on a minimum of 02 and a maximum of 20 participants
+This tour operates on a minimum of 02 participants

 If you would like to have a tour on dates other than the above ones or with a customised itinerary, please contact us and we will be happy to work out an exclusive program for you.